regchukwuka/Evaluation-of-the-Optimal-Location-for-Erecting-a-Mexican-Restaurant-in-the-City-of-Madrid-Spain./README.md

 will be carried out, and this statistical analysis will provide the best possible places to locate the Mexican restaurant.

+## Target Audience
+The target audience of this project could be any business owner that is planning to open a new business local, restaurant, real state agency, shops, etc...
+Since this approach could be aplicable not only to mexican food restaurant but to other kind of businesses, anybody who is considering to place a new business local or even relocate it, could beneficiate of this project's approach.

 ## Results
 The results obtained were five clusters of very different population and venues distribution.
 The following is a description of the clusters: